-And I continue volunteering with the local program: CoSA-Vancouver/Fraser Valley (CoSA-VFV).
-I serve on a committee, and soon will join a third Circle.
+And I continue volunteering with CoSA-Vancouver/Fraser Valley (CoSA-VFV).
+I serve on four Circles currently.
 This too is very meaningful.
 It feels simply, as in all the above, a privilege.

-Please click on the highlighted text to learn much about our local Program, to meet our highly capable and experienced Director, Maureen Donegan, including in the following video:
+Please also click on the above highlighted text to learn much about our local Program, and to meet our highly capable and experienced Director, Maureen Donegan, including in the following video:

-Then please read the following article connecting CoSA and loneliness, by a colleague with whom, as indicated above, we and others are developing a CoSA curriculum.
+Then please read the following article connecting CoSA and loneliness, by a colleague.

 LONELINESS AND RESTORATIVE JUSTICE